segmentio/nsq.js/Readme.md

 #### nsq.publish(topic, message, [fn])

  Publish the given `message` to `topic` where `message` may be a string, buffer, or object.
+An array of messages may be passed, in which case a MPUT is performed.

 ## Message